TitanKing/mydocs/Linux.md

 * `finger {userid}` Find out what someone is up to.
 * `df` Checking for disk space on available volumes.
 * `alias {name} '{command}'` Put the command in 'single quotes'.
 More useful in your .cshrc file.
+* `kill -9 3333` kills a specific process where 3333 is the process id.

 ## General Files & Folders
 * `chmod +x filename` Make a file executable.